cheatcode/mongodb/README.md

    ./monitoring.sh secondary-node-domain.com
    ```

+   The `provision_ssl.sh` script will automatically get the domain name from your config.json file and use it to configure the replica set.

 2. **Add secondary nodes to the replica set**:

    From the primary node, use the replica_sets.sh utility script: